 The construction of the W.F.
-Patton House was completed in 1890.
+Patton House was purportedly begun in 1885 and completed in 1890.
 It was occupied by the Pattons for just four years before its sale to the Dudley family in 1894.
 The house remained in that family for 60 years, though later converted to apartments by the widow Dudley.